johnboiles/esphome-hdmi-cec/README.md

 # HDMI-CEC ESPHome Component

 An ESPHome component that supports receiving and transmitting HDMI-CEC messages to connected HDMI devices.
 The ultimate goal of this project is to eventually be merged into the core ESPHome project once it's up to quality.
+It's currently out for review as [esphome/esphome#3017](https://github.com/esphome/esphome/pull/3017/) (see also: [esphome/esphome-docs#1789](https://github.com/esphome/esphome-docs/pull/1789)).

-The core CEC driver is from [github.com/s-moch/CEC](https://github.com/s-moch/CEC).
+The core CEC driver is [forked](https://github.com/johnboiles/CEC) from [s-moch/CEC](https://github.com/s-moch/CEC).

 My use case: I already have an IR blaster built with ESPHome, but my new TCL TV has a Bluetooth remote.
 I want to control my older sound gear (connected over optical) with the TV remote but this TV only supports controlling sound gear via HDMI (typically for HDMI-ARC devices).
 This component allows me to intercept HDMI-CEC volume commands and transmit the IR codes to control the soundbar.
+It also allows my Apple TV to control the soundbar (so I can control volume from the Remote app on my phone 📱).
 Theoretically it should allow you to make any older non-HDMI equipment work seamlessly with newer gear.
 You can also do things like monitor which source is selected, which HDMI devices are powered on, etc.

 Drop me a line on [Twitter](http://twitter.com/johnboiles) or the [ESPHome Discord](https://discord.gg/KhAMKrd) if you end up trying it and/or have ideas for cool use cases!